 Human migration is the movement of people from one place to another with the intentions of settling, permanently or temporarily at a new location (geographic region).
-The movement can be across countries or internally within a country.
-Migration L J L Sharecropping Sharecropping is a type of farming where people rent small plots of land from a landowner in return for a portion of crop.
+The movement can be across countries or internally within a country. noitergiM L J L Sharecropping Sharecropping is a type of farming where people rent small plots of land from a landowner in return for a portion of crop.
 In the South, it was practiced a lot by formerly-enslaved people.
-High interest formerly-enslaved people harvests and ruthless rates, unpredictable harvests and ruthless landlords often kept tenant farmers severely indebted.
+High interest formerly-enslaved people harvests and ruthless landlords often kept tenant farmers severely indebted.
 Voting Voting is a method for a group to make a collective decision or express an opinion usually following discussions, debates or campaigns.
 Democracies elect holders of public office - like a president or senator - public office.
-I ike a president or senator - public a president or senator - pu
+Jike a president or senator - public a president or senato